 But don’t let the fancy Instagram photos fool you – meal-prepping can be as simple as making a large casserole each week and working your way through the leftovers until it’s gone.
 And with appliances like slow cookers and Instant Pots, cooking doesn’t have to be time-consuming.

-While you’re hitting the grocery store, did you know the USDA shares the yearly average costs of groceries per family?
+While you’re hitting the grocery store, did you know the USDA shares the average monthly costs of groceries per person?
 Use their chart to determine if you’re spending over or under the average for families of your size.
-If it’s time to cut expenses, consider switching to generic brands, buying fewer pre-made foods or reducing the amount of red meat you buy.
+If it’s time to cut expenses, consider switching to generic brands, buying fewer pre-made foods or reducing the amount of high-cost red meat you buy.

 Related: How to create a food budget >>

-Bills can be another huge expense in your life, ranging from cable and internet to fitness memberships.
+Bills can be another huge expense in your life, ranging from cable and internet to fitness membership fees.
 If they’re putting a huge dent in your wallet, it might be time to evaluate what you’re actually paying.

-Even simple fixes like installing energy-efficient lights, unplugging “vampire” appliances when not in use and keeping your thermostat a few degrees cooler (in the winter) or warmer (in the summer) can make a big difference.
+Even simple fixes like installing energy-efficient lights, unplugging “vampire” appliances when not in use, and keeping your thermostat a few degrees cooler in Winter or warmer in Summer can make a big difference.

 Related: More tips for saving money >>